August 2023 Minutes

 APPROVAL OF AGENDA ITEMS:

-READING AND APPROVAL OF MINUTES from January 4, 2023 regular meeting and
+READING AND APPROVAL OF MINUTES from May 2, 2023 regular meeting

 AGENDA ITEMS OF CITY OPERATIONS AND NEW BUSINESS: